Factbox: Venezuela's likely election candidates after Chavez's death

 * If he had won the October election, Capriles would have become Venezuela’s youngest president.
 He often uses the slang of Venezuela’s young and frequently wears informal clothes and a baseball cap.

-Reporting by Andrew Cawthorne, Daniel Wallis and Brian Ellsworth; Editing by Kieran Murray and Peter Cooney
+Reporting by Andrew Cawthorne, Daniel Wallis and Brian Ellsworth; Editing by Kieran Murray and Stacey Joyce